A (lengthy) Little Background:

 I’m B. (Yup, that’s my actual full name!)

 I’m a thirty-something transguy who hails from a rural community named Hardisty, Alberta, Canada.
 I’m married to the most amazing and supportive partner in the world – Alix, and together, we have our little menagerie of creatures – three cats, a rambunctious pup, two turtles and a bunch of fish.
 It’s our perfect little family.
+I’m a paramedic, currently in nursing school ready to start the next chapter of my unique journey in healthcare and patient advocacy.
+I’m a member of the Patient and Family Advisory Committee for the Health Quality Council of Alberta (HQCA) – where my goal is to provide the best possible healthcare system and resources for LGBTQ folks in rural Alberta.

 I grew up around here but Alix is from the U.S.; I somehow convinced Alix to move here from New York City – not that it was much of a culture shock or anything!
 (There may have been bribery with pie).